-This three-day workshop will help participants learn how to:
+This one-day workshop will help participants learn how to:

 - Identify different types of teams.